-The Associate in Science in Nursing (ASN) Major at the University of West Alabama’s Division of Nursing offers students a comprehensive education in just two years.
-With a focus on hands-on skills in both clinical and simulated lab settings, students receive instruction from experienced nurse educators that prepares them for bedside nursing.
+The Associate in Science in Nursing (ASN) program at the University of West Alabama’s College of Nursing provides a comprehensive, two-year education designed to prepare students for a successful nursing career.
+The curriculum emphasizes hands-on learning in both clinical and simulated lab settings, guided by experienced nurse educators.
+This approach ensures students develop the practical skills needed for bedside nursing.

 For further questions, please email nursing@uwa.edu, call (205) 652-3517, complete the Request More Information form or visit the Academic Catalog for additional information.

-All applications that meet the minimum requirements for admission are presented to the Nursing Faculty Committee for review and determination regarding admittance into the nursing program.
-Admission into the Division of Nursing is highly competitive.
+All applications that meet the minimum requirements are considered for admission into the nursing program.
+Admission into the College of Nursing is highly competitive.
 Meeting all eligibility requirements does not guarantee admission into the 2-year nursing program.

 Program Facts